franko/gsl-shell/doc/user-manual/pdf.rst

 .. module:: randist

-The module :mod:`randist` offer a set of functions that mirrors those avaiable from the module :mod:`rnd`.
+The module :mod:`randist` offer a set of functions that mirrors those available from the module :mod:`rnd`.
-Generally, for each kind of distribution a few functions are availabel to calculate the probability density, the cumulative probability and its inverse.
+Generally, for each kind of distribution a few functions are available to calculate the probability density, the cumulative probability and its inverse.

 Continuous random number distributions are defined by a probability density function, p(x), such that the probability of x occurring in the infinitesimal range x to x+dx is p dx.